awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

 1. For **Filters**, choose a value\.
 After you make a selection, a new control appears with additional options\.

-1. In the new control, select the items from each list that you want to display in the chart, or begin typing in the search box to have Cost Explorer autocomplete your selection\.
+1. In the new control, select the items from each list that you want to display in the chart or begin typing in the search box to have Cost Explorer autocomplete your selection\.
 After you choose your filters, choose **Apply filters**\.
 **Note**
 Each time that you apply filters to your costs, Cost Explorer creates a new chart\.
-You can, however, use your browser's bookmark feature to [save configuration settings](savewithbookmarks.md) for repeated use\.
-Forecasts are not saved, and the most recent forecast is displayed when you revisit your saved chart\.
+However, you can use your browser's bookmark feature to [save configuration settings](ce-bookmarks.md) for repeated use\.
+Forecasts aren't saved, and Cost Explorer displays the most recent forecast when you revisit your saved chart\.

 You can continue refining your cost analysis by using multiple filters, by grouping your data by filter type, and by using the options in the **Advanced Options** tab\.

 ## Combining Filters to Show Data in Common<a name="filtersandoperators"></a>

-Cost Explorer displays a chart that represents the data in common to the filters you've selected, which means that you can use filters together to analyze subsets of cost data\.
-For example, if you set the **Service** filter to show costs related to Amazon EC2 and Amazon RDS services, and then select **Reserved** using the **Purchase Option** filter, the cost chart shows how much money **Reserved** instances on Amazon EC2 and Amazon RDS cost for each of the three months specified\.
+Cost Explorer displays a chart that represents the data in common to the filters that you have selected, which means that you can use filters together to analyze subsets of cost data\.
+For example, if you set the **Service** filter to show costs related to Amazon EC2 and Amazon RDS services and then select **Reserved** using the **Purchase Option** filter, the cost chart shows how much money **Reserved** instances on Amazon EC2 and Amazon RDS cost for each of the three months specified\.

 **Note**
 The RI Utilization reports allow filtering by only one service at a time, and only for the following services:
-**Amazon EC2**, **Amazon Redshift**, **Amazon RDS**, **ElastiCache**
+Amazon EC2
+Amazon Redshift
+Amazon RDS
+ElastiCache
+Amazon ES

 ## Filters and Logical Operations \(AND/OR\)<a name="logicops"></a>

 When you select multiple filters, and values for each filter, Cost Explorer applies rules that emulate the logical AND and OR operators to your selections\.
 Within each filter, Cost Explorer emulates the logical OR filter to your selection of filter types\.
 In other words, the chart it displays adds the aggregate costs for each item together\.
 Using the previous example, you see bars for both of the selected services, Amazon EC2 and Amazon RDS\.

 When you select multiple filters, Cost Explorer applies the logical AND operator to your selections\.
-In other words, if you use the **Services** filter and specify Amazon EC2 and Amazon RDS costs for inclusion, and then also apply the **Purchase Options** filter to select a single type of purchase option, you see *only* the **Non\-Reserved** charges incurred by Amazon EC2 and Amazon RDS\.
+In other words, if you use the **Services** filter and specify Amazon EC2 and Amazon RDS costs for inclusion and then also apply the **Purchase Options** filter to select a single type of purchase option, you see *only* the **Non\-Reserved** charges incurred by Amazon EC2 and Amazon RDS\.

 ## Filter and Group Options<a name="filtergrouptypes"></a>